Monday, February 27, 2023

 Overall: GOOD

-The first directorial effort from screenwriter Addison Heimann, Hypochondriac takes a dark, somewhat boldly comedy look at severe mental illness and childhood trauma.
+The first directorial effort from screenwriter Addison Heimann, Hypochondriac takes a dark and occasionally comedy look at severe mental illness and childhood trauma.
 Things largely hinge on the devastatingly multi-layered performance from Zach Villa who plays a good-natured, silly, and compassionate potter that is struggling to deal with a schizophrenic mother, emotionally neglectful father, and benevolent boyfriend who all exhibit wildly different methods of trying to take care of him.
-As is often possible in the horror genre yetonly achieved with a sincere filmmaker at the helm, incredibly troubling, real world events and personal afflictions can be exaggerated for emphasis while not becoming either exploitative or insulting to the viewer.
+As is often possible in the horror genre yet only achieved with a sincere filmmaker at the helm, incredibly troubling real world events and personal afflictions can be exaggerated for emphasis while not becoming either exploitative or insulting to the viewer.
 Thankfully such things are handled respectfully here as Villa's protagonist spirals into more and more detrimentally crippling hallucinations where we never feel that the terrifying outcome of his suffering is played up for anything but sympathy.
-The supporting cast is well in-tune to the material as well and Heimann shows a considerable control over a difficult tone that cinematically showcase the sort of bi-polar mood swings inherently in question.
+The supporting cast is well in-tune to the material as well and Heimann shows a considerable control over a difficult tone that cinematically showcases the sort of bi-polar mood swings which are in question.

 THE MENU